MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 #### What it is

-This action renders Teams app manifest template with environment variables and validate Teams app manifest file using its schema.
+This action renders Teams app manifest template with environment variables and validates Teams app manifest file using its schema.

 #### What resource it operates